 Yearning to blaze your own trail across the snowy slopes that beckon from beyond the ski resorts?
-Backcountry travel just may be the answer to your wintertime dreams.
+Backcountry travel is an increasingly popular way to explore new terrain.

 Understanding the Risks